ELASTIC: Efficient Once For All Iterative Search for Object Detection on Microcontrollers

-Iterative NAS often suffers from performance drops when switching between modules due to population reinitialization.
-Without memory, each alternation incurs a “catch-up” phase, degrading search stability and slowing convergence.
-To address this, we introduce \textit{Population Passthrough}, a memory mechanism that retains top-performing architectures across module alternations.
+Iterative NAS can suffer sharp drops at module boundaries because switching the active module effectively resets the evolutionary population.
+Without population memory, each alternation incurs a repeated ``catch-up'' phase to re-discover compatible high-quality candidates, harming stability and slowing convergence.
+We mitigate this with \textit{Population Passthrough}, which carries a fixed fraction of elite architectures into the next stage to preserve optimization momentum.

-Figure~\ref{fig:passthrough} shows the effect of varying passthrough ratios on the PascalVOC dataset.
-Without passthrough, mAP repeatedly drops after each module switch and \textbf{saturates below 22\%}.
-In contrast, ratios of 50--80\% yield smoother trajectories and \textbf{reach over 30\% mAP within half the iterations}.
-The best results are obtained with a \textbf{60\% passthrough ratio}, which strikes an effective balance between \textit{inheritance} of strong candidates and \textit{exploration} of new architectures.
-Higher ratios risk overfitting to stale subnets, while lower ratios lead to instability.